 The number one most ethical and sustainable thing you can do is to wear what you already have.
 If you’re stuck in the cycle of constantly buying new stuff, give a capsule wardrobe a try.
 It helped me fill my closet with fewer items that work together and that I love to wear, which reduces that feeling of needing to buy new things all the time.
-My Simple Wardrobe Workbook is a great tool to help you get started.
+My FREE guide, 5 Steps to a Simpler Wardrobe, is a great tool to help you get started.
 You can also read my article with tips on how to get over wardrobe boredom if you really feel in a slump.

 If you’re stuck in the cycle of constantly buying new stuff, give a capsule wardrobe a try.
 It helped me fill my closet with fewer items that work together and that I love to wear.

 Thrifting isn’t for everyone – it takes time and effort to find the perfect piece, which means you might have to hold out for something you need.
 But, it’s also way less expensive than buying new, and is a much more sustainable and ethical way to shop.
 I personally have fallen in love with thrifting and find it to be really fun.
 Try exploring some of your local thrift and charity shops and just see what kind of treasures you can find.